 Situation #4: You work in a hectic organization in which it’s simply not clear who does what.

 Maybe you work in a chaotic environment where there’s a real lack of organizational structure and role boundaries.
 Everyone wears a lot of different hats, so the parameters around what’s technically “your job” are fuzzy.
 When random requests and outlandish asks come up, you feel paralyzed and out of control within your position–and you feel like you always have to say yes.

 If this is your reality, it’s probably time for you to have a talk with your direct supervisor and ask for clarity and/or a documented job description that outlines what’s expected of you, what you’re responsible for, etc.

 Emphasize during the conversation that you want to grow within the role, but that you need direction and clarity about what your job really is in order to follow that path.
 You may explain that a current lack of clarity has you feeling a bit unfocused, and that you want to fix that.
 This will help ensure you stay focused on the right tasks, can establish benchmarks for your professional progress, and adds clarity around your day-to-day work.

-Even if you’re at a growing company where the culture is all hands on deck, it’s okay for you to ask for clarification around your role and responsibilities.
 The secret to having these conversations go well is to be sincere and to come from a place of understanding and shared rapport rather than anger, frustration, or annoyance.
 Your message will be better received if it’s genuine and not laced with emotions that can spur conflict.